German Studies

 Course Level: Undergraduate Upper-Level

 Description: This course explores films made in Nazi Germany as well as films about Nazi Germany and the corresponding crisis of justice in the mid-twentieth century.
 We will analyze cinematic responses to the rise of the fascist movement, World War II, the Holocaust, and the post-war years.
 Particular attention will be paid to the value of film as propagandistic tool, ways in which it can configure and contest our image of national identity, and the relation between mass manipulation and mass murder.
 Taught in English.
-Mutually Exclusive: Credit cannot be earned for GERM 336 and FSEM 132/GERM 132.
+Mutually Exclusive: Cannot register for GERM 336 if student has credit for FSEM 132/GERM 132.

 GERM 337 - VIENNA 1800 TO THE PRESENT - LASTING CENTER OF GERMAN CULTURE